mtford90/siesta/docs/api.md

 - collection `Collection`
 - path `String` - The path to the resource to which we want to DELETE
-- object `SiestaModel` - The model that we would like to PATCH
+- object `ModelInstance` - The model that we would like to PATCH

 **Scope**: inner function of [http](#module_http)
 **Returns**: `Promise`